AuRED2024/AuRED/README.md

 ## Benchmarks code
 ### Evaluation
 We provide the [evaluation scorers](https://github.com/AuRED2024/AuRED/tree/main/code/evaluation) for both the evidence retrieval and the rumor verification models.
+To run the scorer you need to install [Pyterrier](https://pyterrier.readthedocs.io/en/latest/)